shovon/hyperguard/README.md

 #### Motivation and usage

-The core of Ninazu's philosophy is that not only should we validate inputs, but also apply necessary transformations from them.
+The core of Type Guardian's philosophy is that not only should we validate inputs, but also apply necessary transformations from them.

 In this case, not only are we expecting a string, but the string should also be a valid JSON string.
 From which, we should be able to parse it into a JavaScript object.